nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 A new request is required each time an application is enabled or a secret is added for a new repository even if it has been done before.

-The request must be approved by at least two TSC and two CommComm members and be open for a minimum of 7 days before landing.
+The request must be approved by at least one TSC and one CommComm members and be open for a minimum of 72 hours before landing.

 For GitHub Apps already used in the Org, or for secrets already used in other repositories in the Org, the request can be fast-tracked.
 To fast-track, add